| | |

 Must-see stops on Dempster Highway – Our Experiences

 In the article Dempster Highway Comprehensive Guide, we provided many valuable tips on how to prepare your Dempster Highway road trip to safely travel 543 miles (874 kilometers) to the Arctic Ocean.
-We have done this thrilling drive ourselves, been to each of the described places, and share our experiences, observations, and tips.

 In this article, we’ll introduce you to the most beautiful, meaningful, and exciting places on the route that are worth stopping at.
 We present you with our list of must-see stops on Dempster Highway.
-And we share with you the best highlights on Dempster Highway.
+We share with you the best highlights on Dempster Highway.
 We tell you the best things to do while traveling the Dempster Highway.

 Must-see stops on Dempster Highway